Standard of liability — Settlement.

-(5)(a) In addition to the settlement authority provided under subsection (4) of this section, the attorney general may agree to a settlement with a person not currently liable for remedial action at a facility who proposes to purchase, redevelop, or reuse the facility, provided that:
+(5)(a) In addition to the settlement authority provided under subsection (4) of this section, the attorney general may agree to a settlement with a prospective purchaser, provided that:

 (i) The settlement will yield substantial new resources to facilitate cleanup;

-(ii) The settlement will expedite remedial action consistent with the rules adopted under this chapter; and
+(ii) The settlement will expedite remedial action at the facility consistent with the rules adopted under this chapter; and

-(iii) Based on available information, the department determines that the redevelopment or reuse of the facility is not likely to contribute to the existing release or threatened release, interfere with remedial actions that may be needed at the site, or increase health risks to persons at or in the vicinity of the site.
+(iii) Based on available information, the department determines that the redevelopment or reuse of the facility is not likely to contribute to the existing release or threatened release, interfere with remedial actions that may be needed at the facility, or increase health risks to persons at or in the vicinity of the facility.

 (b) The legislature recognizes that the state does not have adequate resources to participate in all property transactions involving contaminated property.
-The primary purpose of this subsection (5) is to promote the cleanup and reuse of vacant or abandoned commercial or industrial contaminated property.
-The attorney general and the department may give priority to settlements that will provide a substantial public benefit, including, but not limited to the reuse of a vacant or abandoned manufacturing or industrial facility, or the development of a facility by a governmental entity to address an important public purpose.
+The primary purpose of this subsection (5) is to promote the cleanup and reuse of brownfield property.
+The attorney general and the department may give priority to settlements that will provide a substantial public benefit in addition to cleanup.